Webelos to Scout BSA Basic Timeline

 Scouts BSA Troop Open Houses conducted

-Webelos personally invited to attend Open House (if scheduled for April)
+Webelos (4th grade) personally invited to attend Open House (if scheduled for April)

 Visit schools and distribute fliers to interested boys and girls inviting them to attend Troop Open House in April